1956 Tour de France: Pre-race favourites

 The winner of the three previous editions, Louison Bobet, was absent because he had surgery.
-Because there were less climbs and no mountain top finishes, cycling experts expected this edition to be too easy.
+Because there were fewer climbs and no mountain top finishes, cycling experts expected this edition to be too easy.
 No other former Tour de France winner started the race.
 This was the third time in history that the race started without former winners, after the initial 1903 Tour de France and the 1927 Tour de France.

 Because Bobet was not there, the race was open, and there were many riders thought able to win the Tour.
 The most favourite of these was probably Charly Gaul, who had won the 1956 Giro d'Italia, although he was in a weak team, and would also be aiming for the mountains classification.

 Route and stages

 The 1956 Tour de France started on 5 July, and had two rest days, in Bordeaux and Aix-les-Provence.
 The highest point of elevation in the race was 2360 m at the summit of the Col d'Izoard mountain pass on stage 17.